andrewchambers/bupstash/doc/man/bupstash-init.1.md

 ## DESCRIPTION

 `bupstash init` initializes a repository.
 If `REPOSITORY` already exists, the command fails.

+Currently it is not recommend using bupstash on a network filesystem.

 For details about the contents of the package store after initialization, see bupstash-repository(7).